learn-co-students/oo-basics-v-000/README.md

      # ./spec/01_book_spec.rb:6:in `block (3 levels) in <top (required)>'
 ```

-This looks kind of crazy, but the phrase `uninitialized constant Book` holds the answer: we need to define our Book class!
+This looks kind of overwhelming, but the phrase `uninitialized constant Book` holds the answer: we need to define our Book class!

 ### Defining the Book Class